 I’m a compassionate, fierce, protective (sometimes funny) Recovery Road-Warrior, with 15 years of Twelve-Step Recovery experience and training.

-I help women like you define and envision exactly the love relationship you want in your life so you can manifest it.
+I help women and men like you define and envision exactly the love relationship you want in your life so you can manifest it.

 In visualizing your best possible relationship you will rediscover your heartfelt values and begin living in them.

-I will help you understand why you attract and are attracted to emotionally chaotic men.
+I will help you understand why you attract and are attracted to emotionally chaotic people.
 Self-awareness is always the beginning of positive change, but it’s just a beginning.

 I’ll empower you to take responsibility for your own life by identifying the self-defeating character traits that are keeping you stuck in toxic situations.
 Traits like: